Writing Secure Code: A Developer's Guide to Thwarting Security Exploits

 What I Wish I'd Known Earlier

-Looking back, I wish someone had told me that security isn't about perfection - it's about making attacks harder than they're worth.
+Looking back, I wish someone had told me that security isn't about perfection.
+It's about making attacks harder than they're worth.
 Every validation check, every permission restriction, every encoding operation adds friction for potential attackers.

 I also wish I'd understood that security failures aren't always dramatic.
-Sometimes they're quiet - a slow data leak that goes unnoticed for months, or a privilege escalation that happens gradually.
+Sometimes they're quiet.
+A slow data leak that goes unnoticed for months, or a privilege escalation that happens gradually.
 The most dangerous vulnerabilities are often the ones that don't trigger alarms.

 Conclusion